yicui/BitTube-on-Flash/README.md

 application.
 Rationale
 ---------
-This time I decided to focus on live streaming: lectures, broadcasting from a studio or TV channel.
+This time we decided to focus on live streaming: lectures, broadcasting from a studio or TV channel.
 The reasons?
 First, hiding everything in the Flash player has a price to pay: users can shut it down anytime just by closing the webpage.
 Second, the Flash sandboxed model requires the player to only access network resources, not local ones.
 So you can't access data on hard drive like BitTorrent does.
 In lieu of the longevitity & rich accessiblity a BitTorrent client can